 Recently, the State of Florida passed a law that when the Public Defender’s office has a conflict or there is an overflow of cases, a second Public Defender’s office has been created which is referred to as Regional Counsel.
 When an additional conflict arises, then the Court appoints a private attorney to come in to assist.
 He is paid by the State of Florida at a reduced rate.
 In all of these scenarios, the person has to pay the $40.00 administrative fee.

 The conflict arises when 2 or more people are arrested at the same time and they start talking against each other, creating a conflict where they cannot be represented by the same attorney.
 Just as a general rule, it makes more sense to have each person have their own attorney just in case a conflict arises later on, which often happens in criminal cases.

-Therefore, if you cannot afford a lawyer offense D.U.I. and the Court is not appointing a lawyer, you will have to represent yourself or enter into a plea bargain to the first offense D.U.I. minimum mandatory penalty.
+Therefore if you cannot afford a lawyer for your DUI offense and the Court is not appointing a lawyer, you will have to represent yourself or enter into a plea bargain to the first offense D.U.I. minimum mandatory penalty.

-I offer my service as a highly successful, extensively experienced DUI defense Attorney, reach out to me to discuss acquiring representation for your case.
+I offer my service as a highly successful and experienced DUI defense attorney.
+Reach out to me to discuss retaining my services to assist you with your case.